codefresh-io/docs.codefresh.io/_docs/getting-started/csdp-introduction.md

 * Get enterprise-level dedicated support for Argo deployments

 ### CSDP and open source Argo
-CSDP brings you the power of the complete Argo project for your Kubernetes deployments:
+CSDP brings you the power of the Argo project for your Kubernetes deployments:

 * Argo CD for declarative continuous deployment with Kubernetes
 * Argo Rollouts for progressive delivery with Kubernetes